Good-Enough LLM Obfuscation (GELO): Experiments

 \subsection{Performance and Latency Analysis}

-\paragraph{Experimental setup} End-to-end serving overhead depends heavily on inference-engine details such as KV-cache management, batching/scheduling policies, kernel fusion, and memory layout (e.g., in vLLM).
+\paragraph{Experimental setup} End-to-end serving overhead depends heavily on inference-engine details such as KV-cache management, batching/scheduling policies, kernel fusion, memory layout, asynchronous execution, and transport implementation (e.g., in vLLM).
 Integrating GELO into such an engine would require substantial software engineering effort beyond the scope of this study.
-We therefore report a controlled microbenchmark that isolates GELO-specific costs and their scaling, and leave full engine integration and end-to-end throughput evaluation as future work.
+We therefore separate two questions: (i) the algorithmic and compute-side overhead of GELO's mix/unmix operations, measured in a controlled microbenchmark, and (ii) the end-to-end overhead of an unoptimized remote prototype, which exposes the systems bottlenecks that a production implementation would need to address.

 Our synthetic microbenchmark uses a same-machine logical split to model the trusted/untrusted components.
 We obfuscate and transmit random batches between two processes running on different GPUs, rather than running end-to-end LLM inference.
 This setup allows us to measure the full stack overheads relevant to GELO-style offload, including $A$-generation, mixing/unmixing, and communication (IPC) latency.
+The experimental code is available at \url{https://github.com/noskill/gelo}.